unilaiva/unilaiva-songbook/README.md

 the instructions for Ubuntu.
 This is not tested.
 TODO: test.

-### Option TWO: use the script without Docker ###
+### Option TWO: use the script without a container ###

-If you don't want to use Docker, you can install the required packages and execute the compilation script with `--no-docker` option.
+If you don't want to use a container, you can install the required packages and execute the compilation script with `--no-container` option.

 ##### Requirements #####